Evva1023/Evva1023/README.md

-### I’m a passionate freelancing front-end coder and a novice at back-end programming
+### I’m a freelancing front-end coder and back-end programmer

-📚 I'm constantly learning new skills, now it is NestJS, planning to get to know Angular and Vue
+📚 I'm constantly learning new skills, now it is Angular

 🏆 Goal: to write nice and clean code, and need less refactoring later on